exercism/javascript/CONTRIBUTING.md

 ## Tools

-You'll need LTS or higher NodeJS in order to contribute to the _code_ in this repository.
+You'll need LTS or higher Node.js in order to contribute to the _code_ in this repository.
 Run `npm install` in the root in order to be able to run the scripts as listed below.
 We use the following dependencies:

 - `shelljs` in order to provide shell interface to scripts
 - `eslint` for linting all code in the stub, test file and example file
 - `jest` to run all the test files on all example implementations
-- `babel` to transpile everything so it works _regardless of your version of NodeJS_.
+- `babel` to transpile everything so it works _regardless of your version of Node.js_.

 We also use `prettier` to format the files.
 **Prettier is installed when using `npm install`**.